OAGi/Score/docs/test_cases/TestSuite2.md

 An OAGIS developer cannot update the password of another developer account with a new password that does not meet password rules.

 #### Test Assertion #2.1.7
-An OAGIS developer cannot update the log in ID of his developer account with a new one.
+An OAGIS developer can update the log in ID of his developer account with a new one.

 #### Test Assertion #2.1.8
 An OAGIS developer can update the password of his developer account with a new password that meet password rules.